The French crisis: Why France's debt is so dangerous – for France, Germany and the EU as a whole – Image: Xpert.Digital

 Political chaos and record debt: This is the real reason for France's mega-crisis

-France, the Eurozone's second-largest economy, is on the verge of a deep sovereign debt crisis.
-With record debt of over €3.3 trillion and a political deadlock that has paralyzed the country since the new elections, a dangerous dynamic has developed.
-Following the failure of a drastic austerity budget and the fall of the government, Paris is sinking into political chaos, while the interest burden on the national debt is exploding, becoming the largest item in the budget for the first time – even ahead of education and defense.
+France, the eurozone's second-largest economy, is on the brink of a deep sovereign debt crisis.
+With record debt exceeding €3.3 trillion and a political deadlock that has rendered the country powerless since the snap elections, a dangerous dynamic has developed.
+Following the failure of a drastic austerity budget and the fall of the government, Paris is sinking into political chaos, while interest payments on the national debt are exploding, becoming the largest item in the budget for the first time – even surpassing education and defense.

 But this crisis is no longer just a French problem.
 It is developing into a serious threat to the stability of Germany and the entire European Union.
 Rising interest rates, fears of a sell-off of French government bonds, and growing concerns about a new, even more devastating euro crisis are unsettling the financial markets.
-Experts are urgently warning: What is happening in France is more than just a national budget crisis—it is an existential test for the resilience of the euro and the future of European integration.
+Experts are issuing urgent warnings: What is happening in France is more than just a national budget crisis – it is an existential test for the resilience of the euro and the future of European integration.

 Why is France in such a serious debt crisis?
 How did the situation develop into a threat not only to the country itself, but to Germany and the entire European Union?
-These questions are occupying experts, politicians, and citizens alike as a dramatic political and financial crisis unfolds in Paris.
+These questions are on the minds of experts, politicians, and citizens alike, as a dramatic political and financial crisis unfolds in Paris.

 The dimensions of the French debt crisis

 How high is France's national debt really?
 The figures are indeed alarming.
-At over €3.3 trillion, France has the highest absolute national debt of any country in the Eurozone.
-This corresponds to approximately 114 percent of gross domestic product.
-This places France in the third most indebted country in the Eurozone, after Greece and Italy.
+With over €3.3 trillion, France has the highest absolute national debt of all countries in the Eurozone.
+This corresponds to approximately 114 percent of its gross domestic product.
+This puts France in third place among the most indebted countries in the Eurozone, after Greece and Italy.

 What do these figures mean in concrete terms?
-According to calculations by ZEW economist Friedrich Heinemann, every French citizen, from newborns to retirees, is responsible for an annual government deficit of €2,400 and a debt level of €55,000.
-National debt has increased by one trillion euros since 2017 – in Germany, the increase in debt over the same period was only half that.
+According to calculations by ZEW economist Friedrich Heinemann, every French citizen, from newborns to pensioners, bears the burden of an annual government deficit of €2,400 and a national debt of €55,000.
+National debt has increased by one trillion euros since 2017 – in Germany, the increase in debt over the same period was only half that amount.

 How has the budget deficit developed?
-At 5.8 percent of GDP, the French budget deficit is well above the European threshold of three percent.
-A deficit ratio of 5.4 percent is planned for 2025, which is still well above the EU target.
-Since 1999, the year the eurozone was founded, France has met the three percent criterion in only a very few years.
+At 5.8 percent of GDP, the French budget deficit is significantly above the European limit of three percent.
+A deficit of 5.4 percent is projected for 2025, which is still well above EU targets.
+Since 1999, the founding year of the Eurozone, France has met the three percent criterion in only a few years.

 Why can't France break out of its debt spiral?
-The main problem lies in political incapacity.
-Since the snap elections in the summer of 2024, when President Emmanuel Macron dissolved the lower house of parliament after a defeat in the European elections, neither the presidential camp nor the left or right blocs have a majority.
+The main problem lies in political paralysis.
+Since the snap election in the summer of 2024, when President Emmanuel Macron dissolved the lower house of parliament after a defeat in the European elections, neither the presidential camp nor the left-wing or right-wing blocs have held a majority.

 What was Prime Minister Bayrou's plan?
-François Bayrou presented a drastic austerity budget that proposed savings of €43.8 billion.
-The plan included several unpopular measures: pensions and social spending were to be frozen, 3,000 civil service jobs were to be eliminated, and even two public holidays, including Easter Monday, were to be abolished.
-It also proposed tax increases for profitable companies with revenues exceeding €3 billion.
+François Bayrou presented a drastic austerity budget that aimed to save €43.8 billion.
+The plan included several unpopular measures: pensions and social spending were to be frozen, 3,000 civil service positions were to be cut, and even two public holidays, including Easter Monday, were to be abolished.
+In addition, tax increases were planned for profitable companies with a turnover exceeding €3 billion.

 Why did Bayrou's austerity measures fail?
 His government lacked a majority in parliament.
-When he put forward a vote of confidence on September 8, 2025, all opposition parties—from the far-right National Rally to the Socialists, the Greens, and the Communists—announced they would vote against him.
-The result was predictable: The government collapsed, and France sank even deeper into political crisis.
+When he called a vote of confidence on September 8, 2025, all opposition parties—from the far-right National Rally to the Socialists, the Greens, and the Communists—announced they would vote against him.
+The outcome was predictable: the government collapsed, and France sank even deeper into political crisis.

 Why the interest burden becomes a problem

 What role do rising interest rates play?
-The financing costs of French government debt have risen dramatically.
+Financing costs for French government debt have increased dramatically.
 France now has to pay higher interest rates on new government bonds than Greece and almost as much as Italy.
-The interest burden will become the largest budget item for the first time in 2025 – even ahead of education or defense.
-By 2025, France will have to spend €67 billion just on debt service.
+Interest payments will become the largest budget item for the first time in 2025 – even ahead of education or defense.
+As early as 2025, France will have to spend €67 billion on debt servicing alone.

 How are the financial markets reacting?
-The risk premium for French government bonds compared to German Bunds rose significantly.
-The yields on French government bonds converged with those of Italian bonds, which means that refinancing the national debt is becoming increasingly expensive for France.
-This trend is self-reinforcing: Higher interest rates lead to higher debt, which in turn can lead to even higher interest rates.
+The risk premium for French government bonds compared to German Bunds has risen significantly.
+French government bond yields are approaching those of Italian bonds, which means that refinancing France's national debt is becoming increasingly expensive.
+This trend is self-reinforcing: higher interest rates lead to higher debt, which in turn can lead to even higher interest rates.

 The threat to Germany and Europe

 Why is the French crisis also dangerous for Germany?
 ZEW economist Friedrich Heinemann urgently warns of the consequences for Germany and the entire eurozone.
-Distrust of the euro as a whole could grow if France, the eurozone's second-largest economy, were to fall into a debt crisis.
+Distrust of the euro as a whole could grow if France, the eurozone's second-largest economy, falls into a debt crisis.
 This would become a problem for the entire eurozone, including Germany.

-How specifically could Germany be affected?
+How could Germany be specifically affected?
 There are several transmission channels.
-First, the increased German government bond yields also increase the cost of German government debt, including the so-called "Sondervermögen" (special fund).
+First, the increased yields on German government bonds also raise the cost of German government debt, including the so-called "special fund."
 Interest rates on government bonds in the Eurozone are linked, so higher French interest rates also affect Germany.

 What role does the European Central Bank play?
 The ECB is finding itself in a difficult position.
-French fiscal populists hope that the ECB will provide the country with any loan it needs.
+French fiscal populists are hoping that the ECB will grant the country any credit it needs.
 However, this would undermine the stability of the euro.
-Should a sell-off of French government bonds occur, the ECB might have to massively purchase French bonds through its Transmission Protection Instrument (TPI).
+Should there be a sell-off of French government bonds, the ECB might have to massively purchase French bonds through its Transmission Protection Instrument (TPI).

 What does this mean for the EU's creditworthiness?
-As France's credit rating declines, so does the creditworthiness of the European Union itself.
-This could lead to massive interest rate premiums on the financial markets.
-Since the EU is now taking on debt itself, for example, through the EU Recovery Fund, the European financial architecture is under additional strain.
+With France's declining credit rating, the creditworthiness of the European Union itself also declines.
+This could lead to massive interest rate increases on the financial markets.
+Since the EU is now incurring debt itself, for example through the EU recovery fund, the European financial architecture is under additional strain.

 The structural problems of the French economy

 What underlying problems does the French economy face?
-France is grappling with similar structural challenges as Germany: the pressure to transform due to new technologies, growing competition from China, and high energy prices.
-The French economy's lower productivity compared to other countries is further depressing economic growth.
+France grapples with similar structural challenges to Germany: the pressure to transform due to new technologies, growing competition from China, and high energy prices.
+The lower productivity of the French economy compared to other countries further dampens economic growth.

-How is industrial development?
-The situation in French industry is exacerbating the already tense economic situation.
+What is the state of industrial development?
+The situation in French industry is exacerbating the already strained economic climate.
 More than 66,000 companies went bankrupt in 2024, putting around 260,000 jobs at risk.
-From automotive suppliers to the construction industry to retail, numerous companies are planning downsizing.
+From automotive suppliers and the construction industry to retail, numerous companies are planning staff reductions.
 Factory closures and layoffs have been increasing nationwide since September 2024.

 What are France's growth prospects?
-The French central bank, the Banque de France, expects only a slight increase in real economic output of 0.7 percent for 2025.
-Experts predict growth of just 0.2 percent in the new quarter.
-This weak economic development makes it even more difficult to stabilize the debt ratio.
+The French central bank, Banque de France, expects only a slight increase in economic output of 0.7 percent in real terms for 2025.
+Experts anticipate growth of just 0.2 percent in the new quarter.
+This weak economic performance makes it even more difficult to stabilize the debt ratio.

-Why are French politicians relying on the ECB?
-Many French politicians, especially populists, seem to expect that the European Central Bank will grant the country any loan it needs.
-However, this hope for cheap EU loans is deceptive, as Friedrich Heinemann of the Central European Economic Research Institute (ZEW) warns: With France's declining credit rating, these hopes are "evaporating."
+Why are French politicians placing their hopes on the ECB?
+Many French politicians, especially populists, apparently expect the European Central Bank to grant the country any credit it needs.
+However, this hope for favorable EU loans is deceptive, as Friedrich Heinemann of the ZEW warns: With France's declining credit rating, these hopes are "dissolving into thin air.".

-What instruments does the ECB have at its disposal?
-The ECB has the Transmission Protection Instrument (TPI), which allows it to purchase debt securities from countries provided the criteria for budget cuts and structural reforms are met.
-However, such intervention could lead to political tensions in France, as it could be viewed as an infringement on national sovereignty.
+What instruments are available to the ECB?
+The ECB has the Transmission Protection Instrument (TPI), which allows it to purchase debt securities from countries, provided that the criteria for budget cuts and structural reforms are met.
+However, such intervention could lead to political tensions in France, as it could be seen as an infringement on national sovereignty.

 The danger of a new euro crisis